GT Writing Task 2 (Essay Writing) Sample # 17

 To what extent do you agree or disagree with this opinion?

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Write at least 250 words.

 To conclude, saving every single language in the world is neither possible nor practical.
-Let us dream of a world with less cultural and communication barrier with effective communication among all with fewer languages.
+Let us dream of a world with fewer cultural and communication barriers with effective communication among all with fewer languages.

 More than a few hundred languages around the world are dangling on the brink of extinction.
 We may lose more than just words if we allow them to die out, despite some academics’ opinion that the world would be a far better place to live in with fewer languages.
 I believe that languages have fundamentally different characteristics and represent a unique culture and fewer global languages will consequently wreck the diversity of cultures.

 A group of people dream of a unified world with no cultural barrier and a common language spoken by all.
 They advocate the need for fewer languages, such as English, to bring nations together and to foster global trade and understanding.
 They, however, forget that a language is not just an accumulation of spoken words but the key to culture.
 Once a language is lost, the knowledge, literature and tradition expressed using it also get extinct.